solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     psql -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -U s2admin -d airbnb
     ```

-3. Run the following commands to create some temporary tablesablesables and import the
+3. Run the following commands to create some temporary tables and
-    JSON and CSV data to the server.
-Notice the usage of `json` files to
+    import the JSON and CSV data to the server.
+Notice the usage of
-    do the import using the `COPY` command.
-Once into a temporary table,
+    `json` files to do the import using the `COPY` command.
+Once into a
-    we than do some massaging:
+    temporary table, we than do some massaging:

     > NOTE: These paths are Windows based and you may need to adjust
     > based on your environment (WSL, Linux, etc).